PlexSheep/rs-basic/README.md

 * [rest](./members/rest/) (for `serde`, `tokio` and `warp`)
 * [rest-queued](./members/rest-queued/) (for `serde`, `tokio` and `warp`)

+## Warnings

+* Some of the crates, especially those related to GUIs, may not work in WSL environments.

 ## Rust unsafe

 Unsafe rust offers many possibilities otherwise locked from rust, which might